aws-robotics/aws-robomaker-small-warehouse-world/README.md

 * Create or update a **.rosinstall** file in the root directory of your ROS workspace.
 Add the following line to **.rosintall**:
     ```
-    - git: {local-name: src/aws-robomaker-small-warehouse-world, uri: 'https://github.com/aws-robotics/aws-robomaker-small-warehouse-world.git', version: foxy-devel}
+    - git: {local-name: src/aws-robomaker-small-warehouse-world, uri: 'https://github.com/aws-robotics/aws-robomaker-small-warehouse-world.git', version: ros2}
     ```
 * Change the directory to your ROS workspace and run `rosws update`